 Following this breach, Ebay reportedly suffered huge financial and reputational losses as it failed to attract new users and found itself losing revenue as well as facing regulatory fines.
 It was also heavily criticised for having weak security measures in place.

 Ebay is not alone in advising its users to reset and use strong passwords following a breach.
 This whitepaper explores the validity of this advice and whether the use of strong passwords for all online accounts is the right course of action.

 2.1 The Implications of a breach

-As a result of these high profile incidents, more businesses and organizations are putting data leak prevention strategies in to place as they realize they are not immune to breaches.
-Every organization has business critical and sensitive data; whether it is intellectual property, financial information or employee records, which they have a duty of care to keep secure.
+As a result of these high profile incidents, more businesses and organisations are putting data leak prevention strategies in to place as they realise they are not immune to breaches.
+Every organisation has business critical and sensitive data; whether it is intellectual property, financial information or employee records, which they have a duty of care to keep secure.